Victim's Action List

 A credit freeze, also known as a security freeze, provides a method to prevent anyone

 from looking at your credit report without your involvement.
 You have to provide

 out your credit report and allow access by someone you authorize.
+This will stop

-You have to contact each credit bureau where you want to implement a credit freeze.
 How much does it cost?
 The laws controlling the cost to freeze and thaw your credit

 Get your police report to prove that you are an ID theft victim and you may get

 site to read about